-Latvian entities have commercial space contracts won outside ESA and EU programmes and have products in the supply chain of the Large Scale Integrators.
-(KPI 5 and 6)
+Latvian entities have won commercial or scientific contracts with global space industry outside the ESA and EU programmes, totalling at least 9 million euros.
+Latvian companies have contracts in partnership with Large System Integrators.
+(KPI 5 and 6) LEGISLATION.

-LEGISLATION.
 The responsible authorities review Latvia's regulatory framework for licensing the use of radiofrequency spectrum for satellite communication purposes.
 The laws, regulations and policies will be analysed and amendments suggested so as to create an environment that encourages the development of the space sector, including the private use of satellite spectrum, while safeguarding the interests of Latvia.

 ESA PROGRAMMES.
-The Ministry of Education and Science and the Latvian Space Policy Working Group actively analyse the success of Latvian industry in participation in ESA's programmes and activities.
-Together with ESA, experts explore possibilities for increased support in terms of training, organisation of events and advice with a view to achieve a successful integration of Latvia in ESA to ensure further development of and competitive sustainable industrial capabilities, and their integration in the space supply chain.
+The Ministry of Education and Science and the Latvian Space Policy Working Group actively analyse the Latvian industry's success in participation in ESA's programmes and activities.
+Together with ESA, experts explore possibilities for increased support in terms of training, organisation of events and advice with a view to achieve a successful integration of Latvia in ESA to ensure further development of and sustainable competitive industrial capabilities, and their integration in the space supply chain.

 SUPPORT.
-Ministry of Economics and Ministry of Education and Science collaborating with all parties involved in the implementation of this Strategy create a support framework for the Latvian industry in all matters related to ESA, in particular the ESA's procurement, and building up the industrial capacity in the field of space activities.
+Ministry of Economics and Ministry of Education and Science collaborating with all parties involved in the implementation of this strategy create a support framework for the Latvian industry in all matters related to ESA, in particular the ESA's procurement, and building up the industrial capacity in the field of space activities.